matthias-epos/dynamic-datamodels/README.md

 ## EAV

 The entity-attribute-value model disregards the intended usage of relations to create a dynamic model.
-It consists of three tables: Entity, Attribute and Values.
+It consists of three tables: **Entity, Attribute and Values**.
 In Entity and Attribute we save the definition of entities and attributes respectively.
-The values table saves in each row one value of an attribute of an entity.
+The **Values** table stores in each row one value of an attribute of an entity.

 ## JSON-Values

 JSON enables us to store dynamic structures in a text format.
-Thanks to the increased usage of JSON in web environments database vendors improved their handling of this data type.
+Thanks to the increased usage of JSON in web environments database vendors improved the handling of this data type.

 Currently, we inspect the capabilities of 2 databases: